Saint-Louis-Arzviller inclined plane: The solution

 Several projects resulting from an international contest had been successively studied and rejected, because some of the systems that were presented, in particular those of longitudinal type - such as the Ronquières in Belgium (1967) – were badly suited to the Vosgean site.
 The transverse system was the one best adapted to the topography of the site and also enabled the section of the old canal to be kept in service, limiting considerable cuts in navigation time.
 The only work of this type existing at the time was the Foxton inclined plane of Foxton, Leicestershire (1900).

 The new structure opened in 1969.

 Principle

 The system works by basically lifting or lowering a caisson containing a boat on a carriage along a slope using a balancing counterweight.

 According to Archimedes' principle, the barge which enters the caisson drives back towards the canal a quantity of water equivalent to the mass of the barge.
-Thus, the caisson always weighs the same, whether or not it contains a barge.
+Thus the weight of the caisson stays the same when a barge is moving into it or leaving it.

 In principle, the system could function without an engine.
 Indeed, the caisson is more full at the upper level, because it stops 20 cm below the level of the canal, and less full at the lower level, since it stops 20 cm above the canal.
 The engines control only the speed, and require relatively low power compared to the transported weight.